Last Updated on by

 Visiting Tulum ruins

-Most people visit Tulum for one thing and it isn’t TechnoTaco or the nightlife.
+Most people visit Tulum for one thing and it isn’t TechnoTaco.
 A lot of people visit Tulum to see the archaeological site.
+This is one of the most popular things to do in Tulum.

 In recent years, the ruins of Tulum have become more popular than some of the other well known Mexican ruins including Chichen Itza.